This article is part of an overview of getting started with Red Canary:

 - Detect potential threats (performed by Red Canary)

-- Investigate potential threats (performed by Red Canary)
+- Review potential threats that have been investigated by Red Canary

 - Respond to threats using automation

 Use automation in Red Canary to take fast and consistent action when security-related events happen in your organization.
 Automation is essential to every security program, and Red Canary designed automation to be easy and safe to configure and implement.

 - Actions by the automation, such as sending an email, calling a phone number, isolating an endpoint, or sending an alert to your SIEM.

 - Playbooks, which are groups of actions you want to take to achieve a goal.
 Playbooks can range from the simple (“Email my security mailing list”) to the complex (“Notify an on-call phone tree, network isolate any affected endpoints, and begin remediation”).